Southern Ecuador

 Personal expenses such as laundry, alcohol with meals, shopping, etc.

-• The tour begins in Guayaquil on Jan.
-8 and concludes in Quito on Jan.
+• The tour begins in Quito on Jan.
+7 and concludes in Quito on Jan.
 22, 2025.
 We will visit some very remote locations with changes in elevation from near sea level to approximately 10,000 feet (3,500 meters).
 There will be occasional hiking on uneven ground and through primary forest.
 Weather is always an unknown, but frequent, intermittent rain showers are common.

 Wed., Jan.
 8